Din-Iuliana/Payment_Delay_Project-/README.md

 - Correlation heatmaps
 - Countplots for target variable and key categorical features

+## Top 5 Factors Influencing Payment Delay

+Based on exploratory data analysis (EDA), the following factors have the strongest influence on payment delays:

+### 1. Number of Customer Service Calls
+This is the strongest behavioral predictor.
+Customers who contact customer service more frequently are significantly more likely to delay payments.
+This reflects customer dissatisfaction, billing issues, or disputes, which directly increase the risk of delayed payments.

+### 2. International Plan
+Customers with an international calling plan show a much higher rate of payment delay compared to those without it.
+The delay rate is approximately three times higher for customers with international plans, likely due to higher and less predictable billing costs.

+### 3. Total Day Minutes
+Customers who spend more minutes on daytime calls tend to delay payments more often.
+Higher daytime usage is associated with higher monthly bills, increasing financial pressure and the likelihood of late payments.

+### 4. Total Day Charge
+This variable is strongly correlated with total day minutes and represents the direct financial cost of daytime usage.
+Higher daily charges significantly increase the probability of payment delays.

+### 5. Total International Minutes
+International call usage also contributes to delayed payments.
+Although the correlation is weaker than for daytime usage, international minutes represent costly and often unexpected charges, which increase the risk of late payments.

 ### 3. Modeling
 - Split data into train/test sets
 - Tested multiple algorithms: